flipcoder/midimech/README.md

 Using this program, you can visualize the midi playing in your DAW on both the screen and LinnStrument.
 You do this by creating another device in LoopMidi called "visualizer" then use a Midi Out plugin on the track you want to visualize and set the plugin to use the visualizer midi device.

+## MPE

+To use ChPerNote/MPE mode, set your LinnStrument to "NO OVERLAP" with a transposition of -3 octaves and +6 pitch.
+Then, set `no_overlap=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).
+For some reason, these settings are required to get note 0 to be the lower left pad and the upper right to be 127.
+This has only been tested on the LinnStrument 128.